cbetta/gyft/README.md

 ### `client.cards`

 Maps to `client.reseller.shop_cards`, allows for easier access and a less verbose DSL.

 ### `card.purchase`

 Maps to `client.partner.purchase.gift_card_direct` and passes along all the same parameters while automatically setting the `shop_card_id`.

 ### `transaction.reload`

 The purchase method returns an incomplete transaction object.
-This convenience methods calls `client.reseller.transaction.find` passing along the transaction `id` and returns a new `Gyft::Transaction` object.
+This convenience methods calls `client.reseller.transaction.find` passing along the transaction `id` and returning a new `Gyft::Transaction` object.

 ### `transaction.refund`

 Maps to `client.reseller.transactions.refund` and automatically passes along the transaction `id`.

 ## API

-### GET /health/check
+### `GET /health/check`

 ```rb
 # with a connection